With so many CRM options out there, how are you supposed to figure out which solution is best for your organization?

 Not to mention the majority of CRM (customer relationship management) software on the market was built primarily for sales teams, not law firms and legal teams.

-You need to figure out which CRM is best for your organization before getting stuck in an expensive contract for a tool your team doesn’t even want to touch.
+You need to figure out which CRM for law firms is best for your organization before getting stuck in an expensive contract for a tool your team doesn’t even want to touch.

 So what can you do?